 - 1/4 tsp xanthan gum

-*To mix the aloe vera gel with jojoba oil, start by ensuring that the aloe and jojoba are at equal room temperature.
+*To mix the aloe vera gel with jojoba oil, ensure that the aloe and jojoba are at equal room temperature.

-*In one mason jar, measure the jojoba, xanthan gum, and Nutra organics collagen powder.
+*Measure the jojoba, xanthan gum, and Nutra organics collagen powder in one mason jar.

 *In another sterile mason jar or measuring cup, place the aloe.